rte-france/rte-france.github.io/hades2/configuration/ADNLoadFlowParameters.md

 ## writeState
 The `writeState` property is an optional property that defines if debug files should be exported.
 The default value of this parameter is `false`.

-## hvdcAcEmulation
-The `hvdcAcEmulation` property is an optional property that defines if AC emulation is simulated.
-The default value of this parameter is `true`.

 # Example
 This is an example of a loadflow parameters file with the `ADNLoadFlowParameters` extension: